LamYous/Book-Store-API/README.md

 # Bookstore API

 A RESTful API for managing a bookstore, built with Django and Django REST Framework (DRF).
-This API allows users to perform CRUD operations on books, manage their accounts, and handle orders effectively.

 ## Features